Serviceberries (or Juneberries) are native deciduous shrubs with edible fruit.

 Below: Fall leaf color can be a nice yellow to yellowish-red to purplish red depending on the annual seasonal variations.

 Below: A. laevis takes the form of a multi-stemmed shrub but with pruning and training can form a small 25 foot tree shape.
 Bark on the mature stems splits and furrows becoming rough.
 Bark is smooth on young stems, ashy-gray with darker (but faint) stripes.

 Notes: Allegheny Serviceberry is not indigenous to the Garden, however, Gardener Cary George reported planting it in 1987 and 1998.
 Garden Curator Susan Wilkins added additional plants in 2008.
 It is native to Minnesota and found primarily in the NE quadrant of the state and south along the St. Croix River to the metro area and then south in the counties along the Mississippi River.
 In North America it is found from Minnesota and Ontario eastward to the coast - generally east of the Mississippi River in the U.S. except for Mississippi and Florida.

 In Minnesota: Ten species of Amelanchier are listed as native to Minnesota by the U of M Herbarium: A. alnifolia, Saskatoon Serviceberry; A. arborea, Downy Serviceberry; A. bartramiana, Northern or Mountain Juneberry; A, interior, Inland Serviceberry; A. x intermedia, Intermediate Serviceberry; A. laevis, Allegheny or Smooth Serviceberry; A. sanguinea, Low or Round-leaf Serviceberry; A. spicata, Running Serviceberry or Creeping Juneberry; A. humilis, Low Juneberry.
 One that is not native to Minnesota, but can grow here is A. canadensis, Shadblow Serviceberry.

 Uses: The fruit of Serviceberries is of fine quality, being juicy and sweetish.
-Early European settlers, learning from the native population, found then most useful for puddings and pies, the seeds giving a cherry flavor.
+Early European settlers, learning from the native population, found them most useful for puddings and pies, the seeds giving a cherry flavor.
 Cooked berries were great for berry muffins.
 (Ref. #6).
 In some areas, disease and pests ruin a lot of berries.
 Over 40 species of birds are known to feed on the fruit.
 In areas where the plant was plentiful, those grown as trees were used for pulpwood and for wood handles as the wood is hard and heavy.